LuBolin/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Tips:**
-- At least one parameter must be provided
+- At least one parameter must be provided.
-- Phone number must match an existing person
+- Phone number must match an existing person.
-- Date must be in the format: `yyyy-MM-dd` (e.g., `2023-12-25`)
+- Date must be in the format: `yyyy-MM-dd` (e.g., `2023-12-25`).
-- Status must be one of: `UPCOMING`, `COMPLETED`, or `CANCELLED`
+- Status must be one of: `UPCOMING`, `COMPLETED`, or `CANCELLED`.
-- You can combine parameters to filter bookings more precisely
+- You can combine different parameters to filter bookings more precisely.
+- Only one of each parameter can be included in the command.

 </box>